emersonbottero/mermaid-docs/docs/intro/n00b-gettingStarted.md

 **Comments from Knut Sveidqvist, creator of mermaid:**

-- In early versions of mermaid, the `<script src>` tag was invoked in the `<head>` part of the web page.
+- In early versions of mermaid, the `<script>` tag was invoked in the `<head>` part of the web page.
 Nowadays we can place it in the `<body>` as seen above.
 Older parts of the documentation frequently reflects the previous way which still works.